JavaScript SDK Quickstart

 Send as many events as you like.
 Each event will fire off asynchronously.

-The TD JavaScript SDK provides a way to track page impressions and events, as well as standard client information.
+The TD JS SDK provides a way to track page impressions and events, as well as client information.

 Client ID and Storage

-on the configuration object.
-Otherwise the JS SDK will search the cookies for a previously set uuid.
-If unable to find one, a uuid will be generated.
+Each client requires a uuid.
+It may be set explicitly by setting clientId on the configuration object.
+Otherwise the TD JS SDK searches the cookies for a previously set UUID.
+If it is unable to find one, a UUID will be generated.

 A cookie is set in order to track the client across sessions.